onlinecity/wp-gatewayapi/readme.txt

 == Description ==

-GatewayAPI enables you to send SMS'es straight from the WordPress backend or via the programmers API.
+This plugin enables you to send SMS'es straight from the WordPress backend or via the programmers API.

-All you need, is to create a free account at GatewayAPI.com, which includes €2 of credit.
+All you need, is to create a free account at [GatewayAPI.com](https://gatewayapi.com), which includes €2 of credit.

 If you would like to send SMS'es from the backend, the plugin provides UI's for: